Dual Credit classes are college classes for which students earn college and high school credit.

 Students do not have to go to Carl Sandburg or Monmouth College after high school just because they took dual credit classes through them.
 Because they are college credits, they can (possibly) be transferred to most colleges and universities.

 If interested in taking a dual credit class, students first should speak with their counselor.
+There is more information about dual credit classes and all the classes we offer in the Course Guide.

 Why should I take a dual credit class?